-The Hope Bay Project is a remote location that is only accessible by plane for the majority of the year, with a short open-water ship access season.
-The Hope Bay Project Spill Contingency Plan does not rely on off-site resources to successfully respond to anticipated upset conditions.
+The Hope Bay Mine is a remote location that is only accessible by plane for the majority of the year, with a short open-water ship access season.
+The Spill Contingency Plan does not rely on off-site resources to successfully respond to anticipated upset conditions.
 The Plan has been developed such that the resources required to respond to spills have been positioned on site.
-It is anticipated that the Hope Bay Project will have sufficient resources and trained personnel to respond to all types/sizes of spills that could potentially occur on site.
+It is anticipated that the Hope Bay Mine will have sufficient resources and trained personnel to respond to most types/sizes of spills that could potentially occur on site.